Dmazeio/dmazeio.github.io/basic.md

 ## Get Open API Specification (Swagger) for a template

-Given that each template in UXRisk can be quite different you can extract the Open API Specification document for each template.
+Given that each template in Dmaze can be quite different you can extract the Open API Specification document for each template.
 If you get the specification for 2 templates and compare them you will see a lot of overlap - this is to be expected since many endpoints are shared and/or common.

 ```csharp
 	var docResponse = await _client.GetAsync($"{_baseUrl}/doc/{firstTemplateDescription.Id}");